+- The founder shares are identical to the Class A ordinary shares included in the units being sold in this offering, except that: - prior to our initial business combination, only holders of the founder shares have the

+- right to vote on the appointment of directors and holders of a majority of our founder shares may remove a member of the board of directors for any reason;

+- in a vote to continue the Company in a

+jurisdiction outside the Cayman Islands

+(which requires the approval of at least

+two thirds of the votes of all ordinary shares),

+holders of our founder shares will have ten

+votes for every founder share and holders of

-- The founder shares are identical to the Class A ordinary shares included in the units being sold in this offering, except that: - prior to our initial business combination, only holders of the founder shares have the right to vote on the appointment of directors and holders of a majority of our founder shares may remove a member of the board of directors for any reason; - the founder shares are subject to certain transfer restrictions, as described in more detail below: - our sponsor and each member of our management team have entered into an agreement with us, pursuant to which they have agreed to (i) waive their redemption rights with respect to their founder shares (ii) waive their redemption rights with respect to their founder shares and public shares in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months (or 27 months, as applicable) from the closing of this offering or during any extended time that we have to consummate a business combination beyond 24 months as a result of a shareholder vote to amend our amended and restated memorandum and articles of association (an "Extension Period") or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares and (iii) waive their rights to liquidating distributions from the trust account with respect to any founder shares they hold if we fail to consummate an initial business combination within 24 months
+our Class A ordinary shares will have one vote

+for every Class A ordinary share;

+- the founder shares are subject to certain transfer restrictions, as described in more detail below;

+- our sponsor and each member of our management team have entered into an agreement with us, pursuant to which they have agreed to (i) waive their redemption rights with respect to their founder shares (ii) waive their redemption rights with respect to their founder shares and public shares in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months (or 27 months, as applicable) from the closing of this offering or during any extended time that we have to consummate a business combination beyond 24 months as a result of a shareholder vote to amend our amended and restated memorandum and articles of association (an "Extension Period") or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares and (iii) waive their rights to liquidating distributions from the trust account with respect to any founder shares they hold if we fail to consummate an initial business combination within 24 months (or 27 months, as applicable) from the closing of this offering or during any Extension Period (although they will be entitled to liquidating distributions from the trust account with respect to any public

-(or 27 months, as applicable) from the closing of this offering or during any Extension Period (although they will be entitled to liquidating distributions from the trust account with respect to any public shares they hold if we fail to complete our initial business combination within the prescribed time frame).
+shares they hold if we fail to complete our initial business combination within the prescribed time frame).
 If we seek shareholder approval, we will complete our initial business combination only if we obtain the approval of an ordinary resolution under Cayman Islands law, being the affirmative vote of a majority of the ordinary shares represented in person or by proxy and entitled to vote thereon and who vote at a general meeting.
 In such case, our sponsor and each member of our management team have agreed to vote their founder shares and public shares in favor of our initial business combination.
 As a result, in addition to our initial shareholders' founder shares, we would need 22,500,001, or 37.5% (assuming all issued and outstanding shares are voted and the over-allotment option is not exercised), or 3,750,001, or 6.25% (assuming only the minimum number of shares representing a quorum are voted and the over-allotment option is not exercised), of the 60,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved;